Peer pressure and it’s influence on decision making

 - Sex.
 Deciding when to have sex is entirely up to you and you should be confident and comfortable about your choices.
-Don’t feel pressured into having sex because you think everyone else is, they’re not.
-Find out more here.
+Don’t feel pressured into having sex because you think everyone else is - they’re not.

 - Alcohol and drugs.
 Sometimes it might feel like it’s impossible to escape alcohol and drugs with most of our socializing taking place in pubs and parties.
-But there are a lot of things you can do on sober nights out or inform your friends you’re not drinking and learn to say ‘no’!
+But there are a lot of things you can do on sober nights out.
+It's also important to inform your friends you’re not drinking and learn to say ‘no’!

 - Sexting.
 You might feel under pressure to send pics to a person you’re in a relationship with or flirting with online.
 It may seem like a bit of harmless fun at the time but you could end up regretting sending a photo or video so find out more about protecting yourself.